robenkleene/development-references/unity/tutorials/unity-vr-game.md

 The teleportation anchor teleports exactly to the anchor.

 1. Create a `XR > Teleportation Anchor` under `SampleScene`.
 Scale down the plane and place it next to the `Teleportation Area` plane.

+At this point you should be able to run and teleport around the plane.